Authentication

 To authenticate using the Public Key and Secret Key, you will need to concat them such as {public_key}:{secret_key} and base64 encode the resulting string before passing it along to the Authorization header.

-You can easily do that in example below:
+You can easily do that in the example below:

 let encodedToken = Buffer.from(`{public_key}:{secret_key}`).toString('base64')